Luc-cpl/cars-manager/README.md

 ### POST /refresh

-Should have the current auth token in Auth header (bearer), this will retturn a new valid token.
+Should have the current auth token in Auth header (bearer), this will return a new valid token.

 ### POST /logout